git-pull/website/consulting/will-i-work-for-equity-only.rst

   For that matter, that applies to *anybody you deal with*.
 Not just programmers, but also users and VC's.
 - If you were promising, you'd have have funding

+  If you want free short-term work and favors, there's a word for that: begging.
+  It comes from a position of weakness.
+People are going to ask themselves why you're empty-handed.

   If you've proven yourself in business, you *already have* investor connections.
 Your idea and track record is enough to get funding for